mattermost/mattermost-handbook/operations/operations/company-cadence.md

 ### **After meeting:**

-1. \(Vice Chair\) Share meeting recording and link to feedback survey.
-[See an example here](https://community-release.mattermost.com/private-core/pl/w5sudz9iy3f3ifuias9rj8dpao).
+1. \(Vice Chair\) Share meeting recording (viewable only by signed-in users and non-downloadable) and link to feedback survey.
+[See an example here](https://community.mattermost.com/private-core/pl/nai7nsr61jnbzd67kg37853ybc). **Note**: Include the hashtag `#com-recording` somewhere in the post.
+2. \(Vice Chair\) Post a link to the meeting recording in the header of the [Customer Obsession Meeting channel](https://community.mattermost.com/private-core/channels/cust-obs-meeting) and in the meeting notes.
-2. \(Vice Chair\) Collects feedback from survey and adds it to next meeting's draft agenda for Chair and Co-Chairs to review.
+3. \(Vice Chair\) Collect feedback from survey and add to next meeting's draft agenda for Chair and Co-Chairs to review.

 ## Staff Enablement Survey